Jeff & Jodie Morgan and Leslie RuddVintners, Covenant Wines

 Leslie is owner of Rudd Vineyards & Winery, located in the Oakville appellation of the Napa Valley.
 Along with his renowned Bordeaux style proprietary red wine, Leslie also makes small quantities of Napa Valley Sauvignon Blanc and Russian River Valley Chardonnay.
 He also owns Distillery 209 in San Francisco, where he makes one of the only world-renowned kosher-for-Passover gins.
 And, of course, he is a founding partner of Covenant Winery.

 Brought up in Kansas, where his parents founded Standard Beverage Corporation in 1949, Leslie purchased his Oakville property in 1996.
-In addition to managing Standard Beverage and the winery that bears his name, he serves as Chairman of Dean & Deluca.

 Although only 35, Jonathan has worked on every vintage of Covenant for the last decade.
 The Long Island, NY native has made wine in Israel as well as in California, where he moved in 2004 to work at Herzog Wine Cellars in southern California.
 That’s where he met Jeff, who was—at the time—making Covenant there as well.
 In 2008, Jonathan moved to northern California, and he and Jeff began to make Covenant in Napa Valley.
 Now he is making wine closer to his home in Oakland, about a 12 minute drive from the new winery in Berkeley!